raffi3/ui-automation-python-selenium/README.md

-## Benefits
+### Benefits
 #### Test stability
-To ensure test stability all pages are waiting navigation and page content load completion, methods are using explicit waits, hard sleeps are avoided
+- To ensure test stability all pages are waiting navigation and page content load completion, methods are using explicit waits and hard sleeps are avoided
-Streamer page pop-up is handled by setting property in browser local storage
+- Streamer page pop-up is handled by setting property in browser local storage
+- Network call polling interceptor is used to wait video content load
+#### Structural
+- The test is designed to work not only on web mobile emulator, but with perspective to work on desktop version as well (after minimal additions), since in real life scenario the test should be capable to support both versions
+- The navigation component — along with its embedded search bar — has been implemented as a reusable component since it appears on multiple pages.

 ![UI-twitch-streamer-test](https://github.com/user-attachments/assets/1a8c6b43-13bc-452f-b25c-1e837f6475b0)

-## Result
+### Result
 <img width="640" height="1136" alt="streamer_page_view" src="https://github.com/user-attachments/assets/90ebf1ef-f80b-44a1-8967-0073f2c4fd85" />

-## Setup
+### Setup

 1.  **Clone the repository**
 2.  **Create a virtual environment:**